HL7/fhir-cow-ig/input/pagecontent/fulfiller-determination.md

-This section provides guidance for several mechanisms by which a fulfiller may become aware of a request.
+This section provides guidance for several mechanisms by which a Fulfiller may become aware of a request.
 Examples are provided that leverage pure REST, Subscriptions and Messaging.
 However, although this guidance is supplied, other [exchange mechanisms](https://www.hl7.org/fhir/exchanging.html) may be used provided that they adhere to the guidance on representing a request's state and for resource ownership.

-The ultimate fulfiller of an order may not be known at the time an order is first created.
-A placer may initiate and authorize:
+The ultimate Fulfiller of an order may not be known at the time an order is first created.
+A Placer may initiate and authorize:
-* A simple order, in which a placer creates a request and directs it to a specific performer who the placer is confident will make a best-effort attempt to fulfill the request.
+* A simple order, in which a Placer creates a request and directs it to a specific performer who the Placer is confident will make a best-effort attempt to fulfill the request.
-* A simple referral, in which a placer creates a request for a specific intended performer, but the selected performer may decline to perform the requested service.
+* A simple referral, in which a Placer creates a request for a specific intended performer, but the selected performer may decline to perform the requested service.
 * A request which a patient then uses to seek service at a place of their choosing.
-* A request which a placer directs to an expected performer, with the option that a patient may elect to receive the service elsewhere.
+* A request which a Placer directs to an expected performer, with the option that a patient may elect to receive the service elsewhere.
 * A request that may be broadcasted to several potential performers, in which any of them may claim the request.
 * A request sent to several potential performers, where the requestor and patient will then review proposals or bids sent back by the performers before selecting a definite performer.
 * A request to a central coordinator who will assign the request to a performer and notify the requestor of who will fulfill the request.